Google Cloud Interconnect – Dedicated & Partner

 Google Cloud CDN

-• Cloud CDN uses Google’s global edge network to serve content closer to users, which accelerates the websites and applications.
+• Google Cloud CDN (Content Delivery Network) uses Google’s global edge network to serve content closer to users, which accelerates websites and applications.

-• Cloud CDN works with external HTTP(S) Load Balancing to deliver content to the users.
+• Cloud CDN works with the global external Application Load Balancer or the classic Application Load Balancer to deliver content to users.

 • Instance groups